Coal-Mining Town Beginnings

 Founding of a Sugar Factory

 Irrigation brought with it the production of sugar beets and by 1950, a sugar beet processing plant had been built.
-Roger's Sugar Ltd. (formerly, the Alberta Sugar Company) operates the only sugar factory in Alberta and it is the largest employer in Taber.
+Roger's Sugar Ltd. (formerly, the Alberta Sugar Company) operates the only sugar factory in Alberta and it is one of the largest employers in Taber.
 The sugar factory is a landmark which can be seen clearly from Highways #3 and #36.

 There are many stories of how the town received the name Taber, but the one usually accepted is that it was named for Mt.
 Tabor in Palestine.
 However, the story is told that in 1903, with the arrival of the first Mormon settlers from the USA, they established a hamlet at what was known then as Tank #77 on the Medicine Hat-Lethbridge Railway.

 Later, with the establishment of a post office, it was decided by the Canadian Pacific Railroad (CPR) to name the station Tabor.
-The station's letterhead and various forms came through printed Taber.
-When the settlement was incorporated in 1907, the name was changed to Taber, making the name of the town and the post office uniform with the records of the CPR.
+The station's letterhead and various forms came through printed "Taber."
+When the settlement was incorporated in 1907, the name was changed officially to Taber, making the name of the town and the post office uniform with the records of the CPR and incorporating the spelling error as the official name.

 A Centennial Celebration